coursera/programming-assignments-demo/custom-graders/README.md

 Successfully built xxxxxxxxxx
 ```

+### Introducing 'courseraprogramming'
+*courseraprogramming* is a software development toolkit that helps to develop asynchronous graders for Coursera (typically programming assignments). *courseraprogramming* is mostly meant to provide tools to simulate the production environment locally to test docker graders effectively.

+Some of the advanced features will also let you automate grader updates and customize grading timeouts and resources.

+Please follow [instructions] (https://github.com/coursera/courseraprogramming) to install the toolkit before moving on to the next step.

 ### Testing graders locally
 After building your docker image, you'll want to test your graders locally before uploading it into production.
 Docker graders are augmented in certain ways when they are run on Coursera's production environment.
 Instructors can simulate some of this production behavior locally while testing using our command line tool [courseraprogramming](https://github.com/coursera/courseraprogramming).

-*courseraprogramming* is a software development toolkit that helps to develop asynchronous graders for Coursera (typically programming assignments).
-Follow [instructions] (https://github.com/coursera/courseraprogramming) to get started.

 Here is a simple command to test a grader locally (Note that you have to append partId HxbKF or ov8KA):
 ```sh